GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 First, you can obtain the logger by calling the {FunctionsFramework::Function::Callable#logger} convenience method.
-This is the same logger provided by the HTTP request object or by calling {FunctionsFramework.logger}.
+This is the same logger that is provided by the HTTP request object or by the {FunctionsFramework.logger} global method.

 Second, you can access global shared data by passing a key to {FunctionsFramework::Function::Callable#global}. _Global shared data_ is a set